The power of helping: Donations that transform education in Santa Ana

 Origin of the initiative

 The initiative originated from the circulation of a journalistic article in which students from Santa Ana expressed their concern about educational abandonment in their region.
-This message remained etched in someone's mind, who was later contacted fortuitously by a teacher friend with relatives in Santa Ana.
-This contact was interpreted as a sign to act in favor of that community.
-Sensitized by the problem, the teacher established contact with several local educational institutions, obtaining clear responses from the Rafael Jiménez Altahona Educational Institution and the Antonio Bruges Carmona School.
+Some time later, one of the readers of that article was contacted by a teacher with family ties in Santa Ana, which prompted an initial exploration of local needs.
+The teacher reached out to several local educational institutions, obtaining clear responses from the Rafael Jiménez Altahona Educational Institution and the Antonio Bruges Carmona School.

-With this information, the case was shared in a WhatsApp group formed by graduates of Mechanical and Industrial Engineering from the Universidad del Atlántico, residents in different parts of the world.
-Thus began a donation process guided by the specific needs that the principals communicated to ensure efficient help and real impact in the educational community.
+With this information, the situation was shared in a WhatsApp group of graduates of Mechanical and Industrial Engineering from the Universidad del Atlántico, based in different countries.
+From that point, a donation process was organized based on the specific needs the principals had communicated.

 Notebook donation to Rafael Jiménez Altahona Educational Institution